 Why are there gaps in the fossil record?

 The preserved remains and impressions of life forms found in ancient rocks, some dating back to the times of the early microbes, is known as the fossil record.
-While it contains a wealth of information, from evidence of 600 million-year-old sponges to preserved teenage T. rex bones, there are some apparent gaps in our planet’s evolutionary history.
+While it contains a wealth of information, from evidence of 600 million-year-old sponges to preserved, teenaged T. rex bones, there are some apparent gaps in our planet's evolutionary history.

-For example, for a while scientists lacked any fossil evidence indicating how vertebrates transitioned from the ocean and evolved limbs necessary for life on land until a few years ago, when they finally found the “missing” fossils.
-Other gaps may exist simply because the conditions necessary to fossilize didn’t happen—less than a 10th of 1% of all species that have lived on Earth have become fossils.
+For example, scientists lacked any fossil evidence indicating how vertebrates transitioned from the ocean and evolved limbs necessary for life on land until a few years ago when they finally found the "missing" fossils.
+Other gaps may exist simply because the conditions necessary to fossilize didn't happen—less than a 10th of 1% of all species that have lived on Earth have become fossils.

 Are immortal jellyfish really immortal?